Open-Models-Startup/docs-vite/docs/guides/integration/create-with-sdk.md

 ### Template

-`template` defines a way StackBlitz environment will build the project.
+`template` defines a way OpenModels environment will build the project.
 There are two options to choose from:

 - a preconfigured custom setup dedicated to specific technology such as `angular-cli` or `create-react-app`,
 - `node`, a WebContainers environment where you decide how your app example will be built, for instance with Vite or webpack.